Aluda-Ian/skulbus/README.md

 Bus booking software that helps link schools and matatu saccos

 #Problem statement
+accoding to UN , 1 in 2 people in the city have a convinient access to public transport.

 Parents of Kenyan high school students face a complex, inefficient, and often non-transparent system for arranging student transport.
 This causes stress, and financial uncertainty, and can negatively impact a student's education. due to